 Products that are considered safe to use with photos and are acid and lignin-free.
 (TOP)

 PIF – Pass It Forward aka Pay it Forward:

 Many online groups have a PIF board.
 This is a database located at the group site where person A posts an item they don’t want or have to offer (say a baby layout they got in a swap they will never use) and person B ‘snags’ that PIF.
 Person A mails it to Person B. Person B, after snagging the PIF, posts to the database with their PIF and so on.
 (TOP)

 Most online scrapbooking groups have a database of members that sign up to participate in the monthly RAK.
 The members then randomly pick a person to send a small gift to.
 (TOP)

-Used to take the red-eye out of photographs.
+Used to take the red eye out of photographs.
 When available, remove red-eye before the photo is printed using the software.
 (TOP)

-An adhesive that is not safe for Scrapbooking.
+An adhesive that is NOT safe for Scrapbooking.
 (TOP)

-Squares made by creating a torn collage of scraps on a background paper, then cutting it into squares and mounting on complimentary cardstock.
+Squares are made by creating a torn collage of scraps on a background paper, then cutting it into squares and mounting on complimentary cardstock.
 (TOP)